Silvokyda/Spec-Grid-Prototype/README.md

 ---

 ## 🔚 Future Enhancements
-- Add summary generation with GPT-4
+- Add real-time caption support with Whisper API
-- Add Slack/email scraping prototype
+- Automatically connect to Slack/email content
-- Deploy to Azure
+- Add UI to preview and export the spec grid
-- Write blog post with live demo
+- Deploy everything to Azure cloud

 ---